 Does a declined credit card hurt your credit score?

-No, don’t worry that the decline itself harms your credit score.
-After all, if that was the case, you could do some serious damage by simply trying to use an expired card or entering the wrong PIN.
+No, don't worry that the decline itself harms your credit score.
+After all, if that were the case, you could do some serious damage by simply trying to use an expired card or entering the wrong PIN.

 How to avoid a declined credit card

-Here are a few things you can do to:
+Here are a few things you can do to prevent your card from declining:

-- Watch your spending to ensure you don't use all of your credit limit
+- Watch your spending to ensure you don't use all of your credit limit.

-- Make your minimum payments (or more) on time every month
+- Make your minimum payments (or more) on time every month.

-- Check your card's expiration date and make a calendar note to swap it for the new one a week before it expires (better yet, activate your card as soon as you get it in the mail)
+- Check your card's expiration date and make a calendar note to swap it for the new one a week before it expires.
+Better yet, activate your card as soon as you get it in the mail.

 FAQ